-LeisureLink Partnership allows members of fitness schemes in Highland, Moray, Orkney, The Western Isles, Argyll and Bute, the Borders, Aberdeen and the Shetland Islands to access gym, public swimming and fitness classes at leisure facilities across all of these regions at no extra cost.
+LeisureLink Partnership allows members of fitness schemes in Aberdeen, Angus, Argyll & Bute, the Borders, Highland, Moray, Orkney, Shetland and The Western Isles to access gym, public swimming and fitness classes at leisure facilities across all of these regions at no extra cost.

 Many of the individual LeisureLink Partnership sites will also offer access to other public sessions where cardholders can take part in other activities such as running and indoor climbing.